DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/architecture.rst

 StalledJobAgent
   hunt for stalled jobs in the Job database.
 Jobs in "running" state not receiving a heart beat signal for more than stalledTime seconds will be assigned the "Stalled" state.

-All these agents are necessary for the WMS, with the exclusion of the ????.
-Each of them should be installed using the :ref:`system administrator console <system-admin-console>`.
+All these agents are necessary for the WMS, and each of them should be installed using the :ref:`system administrator console <system-admin-console>`.
 You can duplicate some of these agents as long as you provide the correct configuration.
 A typical example is the SiteDirector, for which you may want to deploy even 1 for each of the sites managed.